albertyw/req-update/README.md

 ## Features

+ - Update python dependencies in `requirements*.txt` pip.
+ - Update node dependencies in `package-lock.json` with npm.
  - Integrates with git, creating a branch with one commit per updated dependency
  - No third party dependencies beyond python 3 standard library
- - Automatic detection of python requirements.txt; no CLI arguments required
+ - Automatic detection of python and node dependencies; no CLI arguments required

 ## Comparisons